Louisiana Earned Income Tax Credit #

 Louisiana Quality Start #

-You may also access the Quality Start app, administered by the state of Louisiana, to locate quality licensed child care centers in your neighborhood based upon ranking.
+Louisiana Department of Children and Family Services has developed the Quality Start app to allow Louisiana parents to locate quality licensed child care centers in their neighborhood based upon ranking.

 When you send your child to a Quality Start rated child care center, you’re not only giving your child the best possible care, you’re also entitled to a special tax credit — the School Readiness Tax Credit.